-Apple and Blackberry Cake is moist, full of vanilla and fruit flavors, and even sweeter with a drizzle of sweet and boozy vanilla hard sauce.
+A moist vanilla and fruit cake, Apple and Blackberry Cake is even sweeter with a drizzle of sweet and boozy Vanilla Hard Sauce.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.